Your support for our advertisers helps cover the cost of hosting, research, and maintenance of this document

 Availability of LATEX systems

-The standard implementations of TEX and related systems are in the TEX Collection, published annually on DVD and online by the TEX Users Group (TUG).
-These are all derived from Knuth’s master versions, and adapted for all major platforms (Unix & GNU/Linux, including Apple Mac OS X; and Microsoft Windows).
-The DVD is sent free to all TUG members and can be obtained from your local user group.
-You can also download the DVD image file in the ISO format from CTAN to burn your own copy.
+The standard implementations of TEX and related systems are published annually online by the TEX Users Group (TUG).
+As of 2024 the former TEX Collection is no longer available on Digital Versatile Disk (DVD) except by special request.
+These implementations are all derived from Knuth’s master versions, and adapted for all major platforms (Unix & GNU/Linux, including Apple Mac OS X; and Microsoft Windows).
+You can also download the installation image file in ISO format from CTAN to burn your own DVD if you need to.

 Rather than install TEX Live on your laptop, desktop, or tablet, many users prefer to use one of the online systems such as Overleaf via a web browser.
 These provide an editor and typeset display in the same way as installed systems, but contained inside your web browser.
 LATEX still works identically no matter which way you choose to use it.